Heterogeneous Synthetic Learner for Panel Data: Theory

-Assumptions \ref{ass:taures} and \ref{ass:xmatrix} are standard assumptions to drive the convergence rate in the regression literature \citep[see e.g.,][]{lounici2008sup}.
+Assumptions \ref{ass:taures} is a standard assumption to drive the convergence rate in the regression literature \citep[see e.g.,][]{lounici2008sup}.
 Specifically, Assumption \ref{ass:taures} requires a conditional mean zero and bounded noise terms given the features and treatment information for all units.
-In addition, Assumption \ref{ass:xmatrix} is a technical assumption required to bound the tail of regression estimator so a sharp rate can be achieved.

-\begin{theorem}{(Convergence rate for H2SL}) Assume the treatment effect is linear, $\tau(x)=x' \beta$.
-Assume the assumptions for Lemma \ref{lm:sc}, and Assumption \ref{ass:taures}, Assumption \ref{ass:xmatrix} hold with $|\widehat{e}(\boldsymbol{x}) - e(\boldsymbol{x})| = o_{p}(1)$, for any $\boldsymbol{x}$, the HTE estimator obtained by the proposed Heterogeneous Two-side Synthetic X-Learner (H2SL) in Algorithm \ref{algo_scx} has the following convergence rate:
+\begin{theorem}[Convergence rate for H2SXL under linear assumption] Assume the treatment effect is linear, $\tau(\boldsymbol{x})=\boldsymbol{x}' \beta$.
+Assume the assumptions for Lemma \ref{lm:sc}, and Assumption \ref{ass:taures}, Assumption \ref{ass:xmatrix} hold with $|\widehat{e}(\boldsymbol{x}) - e(\boldsymbol{x})| = o_{p}(1)$, for any $\boldsymbol{x}$, the HTE estimator obtained by the proposed Heterogeneous Two-side Synthetic X-Learner (H2SXL) in Algorithm \ref{algo_scx} has the following convergence rate:

 \end{theorem}